omercs/activedirectoryauthenticationlib-sample-for-java/README.md

 #Windows Azure Active Directory Java Library Sample Application

 This Java web application has been written to provide you with a quick and easy way to set up your first app that connects to Windows Azure Active Directory.
-This demonstration application, written to run in on any platform, will provide you with the libraries requierd to build your own java applications.
+This demonstration application, written to run in on any platform, will provide you with the libraries requierd to build your own Java applications.
 We've released all of the source code for this running example in GitHub under an Apache 2.0 license, so feel free to clone (or even better, fork!) and provide feedback on the forums.

 ## Quick Start

 Getting started with the sample is easy.
 The walkthrough relies on various prerequisites being met by the software environment offered by the target machine.
 Note that an expert Java developer should be able to easily apply the techniques shown here to any other application server.
+If you are unfamilar with JBoss or Java application servers, ***you should use the [Java walkthrough here](https://github.com/WindowsAzureAD/activedirectoryauthenticationlib-sample-for-java/wiki/Windows-Azure-Active-Directory-WebSSO-with-Java)***.

 ### Step 1: Register a Windows Azure AD Tenant